Daniel-Bradbury/CommunityControllerPlus/README.md

 REQUIREMENTS:
 Node.js with npm (should come installed.)
-Place all  into a folder (ccplus, CommunityControllerPlus, etc), then run the following commands inside the folder:
+Place all files into a folder (ccplus, CommunityControllerPlus, etc), then run the following commands inside the folder:

 npm init -y